 (iv) For paragraphs (i) through (iii) above the Generation Resource will only be deemed to have a material impact on a performance deficiency that is caused by a thermal overload(s) if the Generation Resource has a more than 2% unloading Shift Factor on the Transmission Facility(s) that is overloaded and more than 5% unloading impact on the Transmission Facility(s) that is overloaded.
 For purposes herein, an unloading impact is a measure of a reduction in flow on a Transmission Facility as a percent of its Rating due to a unit injection of power from the Generation Resource.

-(v) ERCOT may, in its sole discretion, deviate from the above criteria in order to maintain ERCOT transmission system reliability.
-However, ERCOT shall present its reasons for deviating from the above criteria at the next regularly scheduled Technical Advisory Committee (TAC) and ERCOT Board meetings.
+(v) ERCOT may, in its sole discretion, deviate from the above criteria in order to maintain ERCOT System reliability.
+However, ERCOT shall present its reasons for deviating from the above criteria to the Technical Advisory Committee (TAC) and ERCOT Board.

-(d) If the reliability analysis in paragraph (b) above is performed and if the analysis identifies any deficiencies for which the Generation Resource has a material impact during the two year planning horizon, ERCOT shall pursue solutions to those deficiencies in the following order of priority:
+(d) If the reliability analysis described in paragraphs (a)-(c) above is performed and if the analysis identifies any deficiencies for which the Generation Resource has a material impact during the two year planning horizon, ERCOT shall pursue solutions to those deficiencies in the following order of priority:

 (i) Alternatives outlined in paragraph (1)(b) of Section 3.14.1, Reliability Must Run, as well as any other operational alternatives deemed to be viable by ERCOT.